zeb45/Microsoft-Rewards/README.md

 # Microsoft-Rewards
-microsoft Reward:-You'll earn points for searching on Microsoft Browser and the Rewards points that you earn can be redeemed for gift cards.
+<h3>microsoft Rewards </h3>:-You'll earn points for searching on Microsoft Browser and the Rewards points that you earn can be redeemed for gift cards.
 Note : create a account for Microsoft Reward. we can get microsoft reward points easly,using(rewards.js and data.jason) file. in 'reward.js' file,it will open a new window on browser and search automatically .